ShubhPatil95/Kubernetes/K8 Components.md

 ![image](https://user-images.githubusercontent.com/74223025/229419102-b41e265b-7b7e-416a-afb1-70e9034407e2.png)

 ## 7. Deployments (StateLess apps)
+- it is replicating mechanism for StateLess apps
 - when you want to create a replica of pods, you are not really creating another pods instead you will <b>define blueprint of pods</b> and specify how many replica of that pod.
 The <b>blueprint</b> is called as Deployment.
 - It tells Kubernetes how to create or modify instances of the pods that hold a containerized application.
 - efficiently scale the number of replica pods,